vmware-tanzu/cloud-native-security-inspector/docs/TUTORIAL.md

 # Tutorial
-In this tutorial, we will from scratch to install a MiniKube for Kubernetes and deploy the cloud native security inspector (CNSI) on it.
-We will install a Nginx workload for demo purpose, and use CNSI to scan the vulnerability of this Nginx workload.
+In this tutorial, we will from scratch to install a MiniKube for Kubernetes and deploy Narrows on it.
+We will install a Nginx workload for demo purpose, and use Narrows to scan the vulnerability of this Nginx workload.

 ## Prerequisite
 * A Linux machine.
 The verified OS is CentOS Linux release 7.9.2009 (Core).